thycotic/ss-docs/directory-services/azure-active-directory/configure-azure-active-directory/index.md

 1. (Optional) Click the **Multifactor Authentication** dropdown list to select your desired MFA.

 1. Click the **Validate & Save** button.
-Once validation completes you should see the Friendly domain name listed.
+Once validation completes, you should see the Friendly domain name listed.

 1. Click the name of the new domain to open the configuration page.